 - Freeze and hold tissues for possible toxicology [brain (for organophosphates and carbamates), liver, kidney, stomach content, fat, and, if available, serum, EDTA blood, urine].

-3. Hold feed or water samples, if suspicious of either as the source of a toxicant.
+3. Hold feed or water samples if suspicious that either is the source of a toxicant.

 4. Submit sample of suspected toxicant and/or its container.